victorers1/personal-blog/src/content/notes/cpp-lang.md

 int integers[4];
 ```

-The command above sequentially allocates in memory 4 slots that can contains an integer each.
+That command above allocates in memory 4 sequential slots that can contain an integer each.
 As an `int` has 4 bytes, the whole array occupies 16 bytes. `integers` is a pointer to the first element, if there is any.
 That can be verified running:

 ```c++
 int integers[4] = {0, 1, 2};